 A warm welcome!

-We’re glad you’re interested in the 17th Federal Congress on National Urban Development Policy, happening on September 17-18, 2024, at the newly opened Heidelberg Congress Center (HCC).
+We’re glad you’re interested in the 17th Federal Congress on National Urban Development Policy.

 Here at the Congress, we take sustainability very seriously; please help us achieve our goals – for example, by travelling by train.
 It’s sustainable and relaxing!